 The university is administrated by the Executive Board (EB).
 It is the task of the Supervisory Board to oversee the administration of the university as a whole.
 Each faculty is headed by a dean.
 A Director of Studies is appointed to administrate each degree programme.
-The university's 'Executive and Management Regulations' (BBR) set out the formal administrative structures of TU Delft.
+The university's 'Executive and Management Regulations' (BBR) (2014) set out the formal administrative structures of TU Delft, including the participation structure.

 For TU Delft, the Executive Board has opted for the 'separated system' of participation.
 This means that students and staff have separate participation councils.
 For student representation, student councils are appointed at university and faculty levels.
 For staff, representation is regulated according to the Works Council Act (WOR).
 At university level, there is a central Works Council.
 At faculty level, Personnel Committees are appointed by the Works Council.
 In the case of subjects that concern both the Student Council and the Works Council, a General Assembly of Councils is held at university level.
-The overall structure of participation measures is set out in the Executive and Management Regulations (BBR).

-The legal provisions for student representation can be found in Section 9, title 2 of the WHW.
+The legal provisions for student representation can be found in Section 9 of the WHW.